onedata/onedata-documentation/docs/admin-guide/onezone/configuration/oidc-saml.md

    https://onezone.example.com/validate_login
    ```

-4. After finishing the registration process, you will be assigned a Client ID and Client
+4. After finishing the registration process, you will be assigned a Client ID and a Client
    Secret.

 5. In the [supported IdP list][], create a new element by choosing a unique identifier